akraino-edge-stack/kni-installer/README.md

 This repository is needed to store private credentials.
-It is recommended that you store those credentials on a private repo where only allowed people have access.
+It is recommended that you store those credentials on a private repo where only allowed people have access, where access to the repositories can be controlled by SSH keys.
 Each setting is stored in individual files in the repository:

 - ssh-pub-key           # public key to be used for SSH access into the nodes
 - coreos-pull-secret    # place the file that you created before